These are some of the piñatas we’ve made in the past.

 Start by blowing up two balloons, connect them by taping a tube of paper between the two balloons.

 Let it dry.
-I usually leave it overnight in a well-aired room.
+I usually leave it overnight.

-Then cut out a little “window” with a craft knife to put the treats in the piñata once it’s finished.
+Then we cut out a little window to put the treats in the piñata once it’s finished.

 We printed out an eye – found HERE (I resized it in Photoshop)